cryoem-uoft/cryosparc-tools/docs/intro.md

 For usage questions and general discussion about `cryosparc-tools` scripts and functions, please post to the [CryoSPARC discussion forum](https://discuss.cryosparc.com/c/scripting) under the Scripting category.

-If you like to request or propose a feature, change or fix for `cryosparc-tools` source code, please either [report an issue](https://github.com/cryoem-uoft/cryosparc-tools/issues/new) or [submit a pull request](https://github.com/cryoem-uoft/cryosparc-tools/compare).
+If you would like to request or propose a feature, change or fix for `cryosparc-tools` source code, please either [report an issue](https://github.com/cryoem-uoft/cryosparc-tools/issues/new) or [submit a pull request](https://github.com/cryoem-uoft/cryosparc-tools/compare).

 Source code is [available on GitHub](https://github.com/cryoem-uoft/cryosparc-tools).